peteroupc/MailLib/docs/PeterO.Mail.Message.md

 <b>Parameters:</b>

- * <i>index</i>: A 32-bit signed integer.
+ * <i>index</i>: Zero-based index of the header field to get.

 <b>Returns:</b>

-A KeyValuePair(string, string) object.
+A KeyValuePair object.
+The key is the name of the header field, such as "From" or "Content-ID".
+The value is the header field's value.

 <b>Exceptions:</b>

  * System.ArgumentException:
+The parameter  <i>index</i>
-"Index" is 0 or greater than or equal to the number of header fields.
+ is 0 or at least as high as the number of header fields.

 ### RemoveHeader